-,
+1

 Direction Name IEEE Name Description

 Rx Access dot1xAuthBackendAcce 802.1X-based:

 Challenges ssChallenges Counts the number of times

 that the switch receives the

 first request from the backend

 server following the first

 response from the supplicant.

 Indicates that the backend

 server has communication

 with the switch.

 MAC-based:

 Counts all Access Challenges

 received from the backend

 server for this port (left-most

-1

-table) or client (right-most table).
+table) or client (right-most

+table).

 Rx Other Requests dot1xAuthBackendOther RequestsToSupplicant 802.1X-based: Counts the number of times that the switch sends an EAP Request packet following the first to the supplicant.
 Indicates that the backend server chose an EAP-method.
 MAC-based: Not applicable.
 Rx Auth.
 Successes dot1xAuthBackendAuth Successes 802.1X- and MAC-based: Counts the number of times that the switch receives a success indication.
 Indicates that the supplicant/client has successfully authenticated to the backend server.
 Rx Auth.
 Failures dot1xAuthBackendAuth Fails 802.1X- and MAC-based: Counts the number of times that the switch receives a failure message.
-This indicates that the supplicant/client has not authenticated to the backend server. Тх Responses dot1xAuthBackendResp onses 802.1X-based: Counts the number of times that the switch attempts to send a supplicant's first response packet to the backend server.
+This indicates that the supplicant/client has not authenticated to the backend server.
+Tx Responses dot1xAuthBackendResp onses 802.1X-based: Counts the number of times that the switch attempts to send a supplicant's first response packet to the backend server.
 Indicates the switch attempted communication with the backend server.
 Possible retransmissions are not counted.
-MAC-based:

-Counts all the backend server packets sent from the switch towards the backend server for a given port (left-most table) or client (right-most table).
-Possible retransmissions are not counted.
+MAC-based: Counts all the backend server packets sent from the switch towards the backend server

-Last Supplicant/Client Info
+Networking & communication =

+for a given port (left-most

+table) or client (right-most

+table).
+Possible

+retransmissions are not

+counted.

-Information about the last supplicant/client that attempted to authenticate.
-This information is available for the following administrative states:
+• Last Supplicant/Client Information a about the last supplicant/o client that attempted to authenticate.
+This

+Info information is available for the following administrative states:

-- Port-based 802.1X
+■ Port-based 802.1X

-- Single 802.1X
+Single 802.1X

-- Multi 802.1X
+Multi 802.1X

-- MAC-based Auth.
+MAC-based Auth.

 Name IEEE Name Description

 MAC dot1xAuthLastEapolF The MAC address of the last supplicant/client.

 Address rameSource

 VLAN ID - The VLAN ID on which the last frame from the

 last supplicant/client was received.

 Version dot1xAuthLastEapolF 802.1X-based:

 rameVersion The protocol version number carried in the most

 recently received EAPOL frame.

 MAC-based:

 Not applicable.

 Identity - 802.1X-based:

 The user name (supplicant identity) carried in the

 most recently received Response Identity

 EAPOL frame.

 MAC-based:

-Not applicable.